SemTalkOnline/SemTalkOnline/Attributes.md

-**Attributes** are a set of system or user-defined properties related to an Object.
+**Attributes** are a set of System or User-Defined properties related to an Object.

 Add the Attribute tab to your Object using Customization.